 As any parent will tell you, children grow up fast.
 One day they’re the size of a chocolate bar and another they seem to be four feet tall.
 Children don’t stay small for long, and they grow pretty much constantly.
 This growth doesn’t come from nowhere, though.
 They need to eat lots of food to supplement these enormous growth spurts.

 What better way to help nurture their bodies than with the building blocks of all cells?
 Proteins are crucial for the form and function of just about every cell in our bodies.
-Increasing the amount of protein in your child’s diet will only facilitate additional growth.
+Increasing the amount of protein based food in your child’s diet will only facilitate additional growth.
 It’s going to give their bodies ample building blocks for the growth that they need throughout their childhood.

 Stimulate muscle growth